Nickick-ICRS/sumobot-2019/README.md

  - xbox_listener.py -> Executable script.
 Listens to an xbox controller and outputs a sensor_msgs/Joy message on a channel specified in the config.
      - config.py -> Handles loading the config file (in `~/.config/sumobot/sumobot_xbox_controller/config.json`).

+### sumobot_motion_master
+##### (C++)

+This package contains code to decide the motion of the robot, by converting Joy data to MotorPowers data.
+This package does not use any external libraries.

+The layout of this package is as follows:
+ - sumobot_motion_master_node -> contains `main()`.
+Initialises the ros loop and updates the other classes.
+     - motion_controller -> processes Joy data and sends MotorPowers data to the motor_publisher.
+         - motor_publisher -> publishes MotorPowers data on the relevant ros topic.
+     - xbox_listener -> listens for Joy data on the relevant ros topic.

 ## Sumobot2019 Rules